-WiFi now is common in private homes; WiFi for business has the same underlying purpose – it’s a way of connecting devices without having to plug them in – but is different in the way it operates because business imposes higher demands for connectivity, reliability, speed and security.
-So what should you look for in a Business Wifi Solution?
+Do you require a business WiFi solution?
+Business WiFi is now common and WiFi is even more common in private homes; WiFi for business has the same underlying purpose as at home – it’s a way of connecting devices without having to plug them in – but is different in the way it operates because businesses have higher demands for connectivity, reliability, speed and cyber security.
+So what should you look for in a business WiFi solution?

 Two things to remember about company networks are:

 - Not every device that needs to communicate through the company’s network will belong to the company and there may be quite significant variations in the level of device security and

 - Some of them will not be capable of physical connection